Muntasir-Contractor/Neural-Network-from-Scratch/README.md

 # Neural-Network-from-Scratch
-Building a Neural Network purely with Python NumPy, purely for the sake of learning.
+Building a Neural Network purely with Python NumPy, for the sake of learning.